mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 [^infinity]: This project is based on WordPress, and uses the ["Infinity" theme](http://t.co/2Kl9VkgGha) which allows you to integrate a mini-slideshow of high-resolution photos into your posts.

-He presented this material to his students as a research assignment.
+Powell presented this material to his students as a research assignment.
 Their work was to identify objects that they would be interested in looking at and researching in depth.
 But they were not just to write about these works.
 They were to follow a process of formal analysis, external research, and articulating their own *personal, subjective reaction* to this work -- to add their own genuine content to our thinking about these works.

 The students were then supposed to compress that into just 500 words for their contribution to this website -- in other words, a catalog entry!
 And this entry would not just be critiqued by the professor, but would be workshopped by the class as a whole.
-The students were not only asked to think about their texts, and also to grapple with the challenges of abstracting their work into "categories" and "tags" which would sort and define the paths of visitors to the online exhibition.
+Powell asked the students not only to think about their texts, but also to grapple with the challenges of abstracting their work into "categories" and "tags" which would sort and define the paths of visitors to the online exhibition.
-The result, he found, were far more invigorating essays than he'd ever have expected from these students, not to mention a fantastic online resource now shared with the public at large.
+The results, he found, were far more invigorating essays than he'd ever have expected from these students, not to mention a fantastic online resource now shared with the public at large.

 ## The Peacock Room